By Amanda Wormann

 7. Gain lifelong career skills.

-While UVM’s Career Coaching Course is designed to give you the skills and resources to take action immediately, the career skills learned will have the longevity to grow with you as you progress in your career.
+While UVM’s Career Coaching Course is designed to give you the skills and resources to take immediate action in your career search, you will also develop skills that have the longevity to grow with you as you progress in your career.

 8. Launch a career in a new field.

 Put your new education to use in an internship or full-time job by looking and learning at the same time.
 The Career Coaching Course is split into two parts, class time and one-on-one coaching sessions.
-This mix allows you to learn and execute simultaneously, so if you’re eager to find an internship or job right away, you won’t have to drag your feet.
+This mix allows you to learn and execute simultaneously, so if you’re eager to find an internship or job right away, you can get right to it.

 9. Prepare for interviews with an experienced recruiter.